sonic-net/SONiC/doc/bulk-requests/buffer_qos_bulk.md

 SWSS uses bufferorch and qosorch to handle Qos/Buffer requests in APPL/CONFIG DB.
 Currently, qosorch handles qos maps and their application on ports, wred profiles/schedulers and their applications on queues/priority groups/scheduler groups, bufferorch handles buffer pools, profiles and their application on buffer queues/priority groups or ports.

 For some configurations, Qos/BufferOrchs can iterate through queues, priority groups, scheduler groups and ports at magnitudes of 10 or 100, calling the same SAI API.
-As experiments using the SAI bulk API on Broadcom show, bulking these SAI calls can potentially reduce 67% of SAI calls times.
+As experiments using the SAI bulk API on Broadcom show, bulking these SAI calls can potentially reduce 67% time duration compared to individual SAI calls.
+For example, in our experiments, processing 1362 individual API `sai_queue_api->set_queue_attribute()` takes ~470ms whereas 1 bulk API `sai_queue_api->set_queues_attribute()` takes only ~160ms.

 To enabling the SAI bulk API for qos/buffer requests in SWSS, it has requirements and restrictions: